 - 1. It produces three classification categories for lake management policies. - 2.
 It eliminates the need to predict phosphorus concentrations, which are a source of model uncertainty. - 3.
 It maintains the ability of the model to estimate loads and determine relative lake responsiveness. - 4.
 It addresses model uncertainty with observations of water quality. - 5.
-Modeled uncertainty is replaced with measured certainty - 6.
-Planning action is triggered by the potential for a lake to exceed BG+50%, as it is based on loading. - 7.
-The classification system considers potential phosphorus loading and an accepted definition of social crowding in determining lake responsiveness and so it addresses social and water quality concerns. - 8.
+Modeled uncertainty is replaced with measured certainty. - 6.
+Planning action is triggered by the potential for a lake to exceed BG+50%, as it is based on loading. - The classification system considers potential phosphorus loading and an accepted definition of social crowding in determining lake responsiveness and so it addresses social and water quality concerns. - 8.
 Measurements from the CGS monitoring program are assessed as statistically significant trends over ten years, in which one year's measurement will have less influence.

 The lake classification system proposed here is intended as a screening tool that can be applied to help manage additional development on lakes within the City of Greater Sudbury.
-It does not replace or supercede the need for watershed management plans or lake specific management plans that are triggered by lake-specific investigations.
 Lake management should be lake focussed and address the specific issues that are present at each lake.
 Many of the CGS lakes are urban lakes and have been developed for decades, often to levels that could exceed the MOE threshold of "Background + 50%".
 Although some lakes are serviced by municipal sewers there are still concerns about water quality that can only be addressed through implementing lake specific management plans.
 The classification system provided herein is in intended to support, and not replace or supercede, existing and future lake management plans.